Recovery from a Pulled Muscle

 After you get the swelling down, applying heat to the injured area can help to heal the muscle.
 Sitting in a hot bath, applying a hot towel or using a heating pad can all give you the intended results.
 If you own a hot tub, it will probably work the best.
 If it's cold outside, make sure your water heater is working properly so that you always have warm water to ease your muscle tension.
 If you're tight from stress or other activities, you're more likely to get hurt.
 Hot shows and baths are a great way to help prevent this!

 Use a Compression Bandage

-Not only does a compression bandage reduce the pain, it takes some of the strain off the muscle, which allows it to heal.
-Avoid pulling the bandage so tight it cuts off your circulation, because this can-do significant damage.
+Not only does a compression bandage reduce the pain, but it also takes some of the strain off the muscle, which allows it to heal.
+Avoid pulling the bandage so tight it cuts off your circulation, as this can-do significant damage.
 If you feel numbness, it means you have wrapped too tightly.

 Stretch it Out

 As your muscle begins to feel better, you can start to stretch it a little bit.
 Do not stretch it too far, as this can cause you to re-injure it.
 Some light stretching will also make your muscles more flexible, which can prevent muscle pulls in the future.

 Before you can return to training, it is important to rehabilitate the muscle.
 Start with some light strength training, such as taking a walk around the block, and gradually increase the intensity.
 Eventually, the pain will go away, and you will be back to normal.
 Make sure you do not rush your return, as it is very easy to aggravate this type of injury if you do not give it enough recovery time.